HelloVolla/volla-os-beta-test/README.md

 	08/12/2022 12:00 Lunch with Peter
 	12.08.
 16:30 - 17:30 Training at the sports club
-	6 - 8 pm Dinner with Paula at Joe's Pizzaria.
+	6 - 8 pm Dinner with Paula at Joe's Pizzeria.

 If the time is missing, the Volla Launcher will schedule a day event.
 Error only the second time for the event.
 If the date is missing, the same day applies.